microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 ## Displaying templates with JavaScript

-If you try your current HTML file in a browser, you'll see that it get stuck displaying `Loading...`.
+If you try your current HTML file in a browser, you'll see that it gets stuck displaying `Loading...`.
 That's because we need to add some JavaScript code to instantiate and display the HTML templates.

 Instantiating a template is usually done in 3 steps: